Generalizable Vision-Language Few-Shot Adaptation with Predictive Prompts and Negative Learning: Related Works

 \textbf{Few-Shot Learning.} Few-shot learning (FSL) aims to recognize unseen classes from limited labeled examples.
 Meta-learning approaches such as Matching Networks~\cite{Vinyals2016MatchingNF}, Prototypical Networks~\cite{Snell2017PrototypicalNF}, and MAML~\cite{Finn2017ModelAgnosticMF} simulate $N$-way $K$-shot tasks to learn transferable inductive biases.
 Meta-Baseline~\cite{Chen2021MetaBaseline} and Jiang et al.~\cite{Jiang2024BoostingMetaTraining} enhance prototype quality via base-class knowledge.
 DeepEMD~\cite{Zhang2020DeepEMD} uses optimal transport for metric learning, while transductive models like UNEM~\cite{Smith2023UNEM} refine class prototypes with unlabeled queries.
 Other innovations include attentive regularization~\cite{Li2024AttentiveFeatureRegularization}, graph-based propagation~\cite{Liu2021TransductivePropagationNetwork}, and domain-adaptive methods~\cite{Gupta2024FMVP, Kumar2025CrossViewNearestNeighbor, Patel2024FeatWalk}.
 In vision-language FSL, CoOp~\cite{Zhou2021LearningTP} and CoCoOp~\cite{Zhou2022ConditionalPL} learn task-specific prompts, Tip-Adapter-F~\cite{Zhang2022TipAdapterTA} enables training-free adaptation via feature caching, and SimNL~\cite{SimNL} extends this with dual-branch modeling of positive and negative class prototypes.

-\textbf{Negative Learning.} Negative learning aims to improve class separation by explicitly modeling “what a class is not.”
+\textbf{Negative Learning.} Negative learning aims to improve class separation by explicitly modeling "what a class is not."
 Early works use complementary labels to train on classes an instance does not belong to~\cite{Ishida2017LearningFC}, and Yu et al.~\cite{Yu2017LearningWB} show that negative prototypes reduce spurious correlations in prototype-based classifiers.
 DualCoOp~\cite{Sun2022DualCoOpFA} extends this idea to prompt tuning by learning both positive and negative prompts to suppress confusing classes.
 SimNL~\cite{Zhang2024EnhancingVF} builds on this by mining task-specific negatives from CLIP similarity and aligning dual visual-textual branches.
 Recent advances explore more expressive negative generation: DeltaAug~\cite{DeltaAug2024} synthesizes hard negatives via embedding arithmetic, DualAdapter~\cite{DualAdapter2024} injects positive-negative adapter paths, and SCHaNe~\cite{SCHaNe2024} applies supervised contrastive learning with hard negatives.
 NAS~\cite{Wang2024NAS} introduces token-level visual negatives during pretraining, NtUA~\cite{BMVC2024NtUA} uses hard negative mining for noise robustness in few-shot ImageNet, and MDPI~\cite{MDPI2024HardNegatives} integrates hard negatives into cross-modal contrastive training.
-Together, these works highlight the growing role of negative cues in improving generalization and robustness.
+Despite this progress, all existing approaches construct a fixed set of negative classifiers that are applied identically to every test query, without accounting for the fact that different images are confused by fundamentally different classes.
+SimNL~\cite{Zhang2024EnhancingVF}, APE~\cite{Zhou2022LargeLM}, and NegCLIP~\cite{Yuksekgonul2022WhenAW} all share this query-agnostic design, which dilutes the negative signal across classes that are irrelevant for a given test image.
+SCAN addresses this gap through selective negative routing that concentrates the penalty toward the classes each query is most likely to be confused with, rather than distributing it uniformly across the full label space.